valeIT/valeIT.github.io/_posts/2012-04-17-google-stock-split.markdown

 author: Valentino Urbano
 ---

-Google has announced they would [Split their stock][0] in two pats: voting and non-voting shares.
+Google has announced they would [Split their stock][0] into two parts: voting and non-voting shares.

-Google's high executives will be' the only ones with voting shares.
+Google's high executives will be the only ones with voting shares.
 And then they keep saying they're not evil.